mediacloud/story-indexer/doc/elasticsearch/elasticsearch_reindex.md

 #### Slicing

 The Reindex API supports Sliced scroll to parallelize the [reindexing process](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html#docs-reindex-slice), thereby improving efficiency.
-We can perfom slicing Manually (providing the no.of slices for each request) or Automatically (let Elasticsearch chose the number of slices to use).
+We can perform slicing Manually (providing the no.of slices for each request) or Automatically (let Elasticsearch chose the number of slices to use).

 ```
 curl -s -X POST "$ES_HOST/_reindex?slices=auto&wait_for_completion=false"